syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment

-You can delete any occurrence, which is an exception from the recurrence pattern appointment by using the `getRecurenceExceptionDates` override method of `CalendarDataSource`, which is used to map the exception dates to the calendar recurrence appointment.
+You can delete any occurrence, which is an exception from the recurrence pattern appointment by using the `getRecurrenceExceptionDates` override method of `CalendarDataSource`, which is used to map the exception dates to the calendar recurrence appointment.
 The deleted occurrence date will be considered as recurrence exception dates.
 To add the exception dates in the recurrence series of custom appointment, add the `recurrenceExceptionDates` property to custom class Meeting.

 {% highlight dart %}